RWS/studio-api-docs/apiconcepts/core/creating_extensions.md

 </plugin>
 ```

-Any errors or warnings related to the manifest generation will be reported in the Visual Studio task list.
+Any errors or warnings related to the manifest generation will be reported in the Visual Studio output and error window.

 Next, we are ready to bring everything together in the host application, which will support sending messages through pluggable message transmitters:  [Creating the Host Application](creating_the_host_application.md).

-> [!NOTE]
-> This content may be out-of-date.
-To check the latest information on this topic, inspect the libraries using the Visual Studio Object Browser.